Reaffirming a Challenge to Bohmian Mechanics: A bidirectional Bohmian model

 \section{A bidirectional Bohmian model}

-For positive $\Delta$, the velocity given by the guiding equation (Eq. \ref{eq:guiding_equation}) coincides with the speed obtained from the population transfer in the coupled waveguide system (Eqs. \ref{eq:relative_population_2}, \ref{eq:speed}).
-For negative $\Delta$, however, the guiding equation predicts that particles remain at rest, whereas the population-transfer approach indicates a nonzero speed (all statements referring to the time-independent solution).
-This discrepancy, however, is not unavoidable: the Bohmian guiding equation can be reformulated so that both notions of particle motion agree for all $\Delta$.
-We now turn to such a model.
+The preceding sections raise a natural question.
+Is the disagreement a necessary consequence of introducing particle trajectories, or is it a consequence of the particular guiding equation usually adopted in Bohmian mechanics?
+The following model is meant to address this question in a limited and constructive way.
+It is not proposed as a replacement for the full Bohmian theory, nor as a complete ontology for all quantum systems.
+Rather, it is a minimal example showing how a trajectory model can reproduce the same stationary density while assigning finite speeds in the evanescent region.
+In this model, we introduce right- and left-moving subensembles.
+The standard probability current retains its usual meaning: it is the net current obtained after adding the right- and left-moving contributions.
+For the evanescent region this net current vanishes, even though the two directional subensembles move locally with finite speed.

-In contrast to the coupled waveguide case discussed above, we now consider a strictly one-dimensional scenario ($J=0$).
+The model extends the particle position by a binary variable indicating the direction of motion.
+Thus the hidden variables are the position and the direction label, rather than the position alone.
+The bidirectional construction discussed in this section is shown schematically in Fig.~\ref{fig:bidirectional_model}.
+In contrast to the coupled waveguide case discussed before, we now consider a strictly one-dimensional scenario ($J=0$).
 Specifically, we analyse the reflection of a particle stream with particles of mass $m$ from a step potential, defined by $V(x)=0$ for $x<0$ and $V(x)=V_{0}$ for $x\ge0$.
 The stationary solution is

 with $k=\sqrt{2mE}/\hbar$ and $\kappa=\sqrt{2m(V_{0}-E)}/\hbar$.
 Reflection and transmission coefficients are given by

 The particle density is